Plan your visit to Nilpena Ediacara National Park

 Nilpena is a site of huge international significance and an active geological research site.
-To ensure it’s protected, visitors will only be able to visit by booking a guided tour.
-There will be no overnight facilities or areas to freely undertake recreation.
+To ensure it’s protected, entry is by guided tour only.
+There are no overnight facilities or areas to freely undertake recreation.
 We appreciate your understanding in preserving this invaluable testament to our planet’s history.

-Set to open in the first half of 2023, the new visitor precinct itself is made up of three heritage buildings of the former pastoral station.
+The new visitor precinct includes three heritage buildings of the former pastoral station.
 These are the Blacksmith’s Shop, Woolshed and the Shearer’s Quarters.

 The park is located on the western margins of the Flinders Ranges adjacent to Lake Torrens, 540 km north of Adelaide in South Australia.
-When the park opens, it can be accessed via the Outback Highway 30 minutes north of Parachilna and 40 minutes south of Leigh Creek.
-A new airstrip is currently under construction which will provide air access to Parachilna in the future.
+Visitors booked on guided tours can access the park via the Outback Highway 30 minutes north of Parachilna and 40 minutes south of Leigh Creek.

 The Blacksmith’s Shop experience

-The former Blacksmith’s Shop is being refurbished to become a state-of-the-art interpretation centre.
-The new experience at the Blacksmith’s Shop is being created by a specialist project team from stonemasons to audio-visual technicians to furniture craftsman and finally palaeontologists.
+The former Blacksmith’s Shop is now a state-of-the-art interpretation centre created by a specialist project team including stonemasons, audio-visual technicians, furniture craftsmen and palaeontologists.

-‘Alice’s Restaurant Bed’ — the focal point of the new fossil experience will be showcased within the repurposed Blacksmith’s Shop.
-Visitors will be able to see first-hand the evidence of multicellular animal life etched-in-time that once lived on earth 560 million to 542 million years ago.
+Visitors can see first-hand the evidence of multicellular animal life etched-in-time that once lived on earth 560 million to 542 million years ago.

 In the late 1960s, American folk singer Arlo Guthrie wrote a song titled ‘Alice’s Restaurant’ about being able to get anything you could ever want there to eat.

-Fast forward to 2016, his song title was aptly used by leading palaeontologist Dr Mary Droser and her team from the University of California, Riverside to describe a significant fossil bed unearthed in the hills of the former Nilpena Pastoral Station – now the national park.
+Fast forward to 2016 and his song title was aptly used by leading palaeontologist Dr Mary Droser and her team from the University of California, Riverside to describe a significant fossil bed unearthed in the hills of the former Nilpena Pastoral Station – now the national park.

 Mary describes this fossil bed from a palaeontologist’s point of view to have everything you could ever want in a specimen.

-Technicians have been working together to ensure the 1000 or so pieces that form Alice’s Restaurant Bed come together inside the Blacksmith’s Shop in a seamless operation.
+Technicians worked together to ensure the 1000 or so pieces that form Alice’s Restaurant Bed were included in the Blacksmith’s Shop in a seamless operation.